Brady Kevin Anderson

 Things changed dramatically in 1992 when he hit .271 with 98 walks, 59 extra-base hits and 53 steals to make the All-Star team.
 He became the first American League player to hit 20 home runs, steal 50 bases and drive in 75 runs in a season that year.
 He also had the best double play ratio in the league - he grounded into only 2 double plays in 110 chances.
 He remained a star contributor until 2000.

 Although his batting average was never anything to write home about, his combination of on-base skills (not only did he draw walks, but he also led the AL in hit-by-pitch three times), power and speed made him an outstanding leadoff hitter.
 His great home run-hitting season was an aberration, but he was always in double figures in homers from 1992 to 2000, a plus given all the other areas in which he contributed on both offense and defense.
+On August 21, 1999, he became just the third player in major league history to lead off both games of a doubleheader with a homer, doing so against the Chicago White Sox.
+Only Harry Hooper, in 1913, and Rickey Henderson, in 1993, had accomplished the feat before him; it would take until 2018 for another player to join the exclusive club, when rookie Ronald Acuna did so on August 13th.

 He is by far the most prominent major leaguer to come out of UC Irvine.